Theo-Valembrun/Theo-Valembrun.github.io/README.md

-# Theo Valembrun - Professional IT Portfolio Website v2.0
+# Theo Valembrun - Professional IT Portfolio Website v2.1

-This repository hosts the second generation of my personal portfolio and professional resume website, showcasing my experience, skills, and certifications as an IT Specialist, Network Engineer, System Administrator, and Cybersecurity Professional.
+This repository hosts the professional portfolio and resume website showcasing my experience, skills, and certifications as an IT Specialist, Network Engineer, System Administrator, and Cybersecurity Professional.
+Version 2.1 adds comprehensive analytics tracking and GDPR compliance features.

 ## 🚀 Features